FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_3.2.4_to_3.3.md

 2. Export your PKI certificates using the command PKIUTIL PKIEXT.
 Enter:

 3. Copy all files that are referenced in the pki-extractconf file (INAME OR IKNAME) to the folder where you are going to execute the PKI command on the new version.
-In the following example, copy ROOT0001 to the new folder in Transfer CFT <span class="mc-variable axway_variables.Release_Number variable">3.9</span>.
+In the following example, copy ROOT0001 to the new folder in Transfer CFT {{< TransferCFT/releasenumber >}}.

-4. Load the Transfer CFT <span class="mc-variable axway_variables.Component_Version variable">3.9</span> environment.
+4. Load the Transfer CFT {{< TransferCFT/componentversion >}} environment.

 5. Create a new PKI internal datafile using the command PKIUTIL PKIFILE.
-Replace &lt;<span class="code">pki\_database\_filename</span>&gt; with the appropriate value: $CFTPKU for UNIX, the absolute path value for the CFTPKU for Windows.
+Replace &lt;`pki_database_filename`&gt; with the appropriate value: $CFTPKU for UNIX, the absolute path value for the CFTPKU for Windows.
 Enter:

-6. Import your PKI certificates into Transfer CFT <span class="mc-variable axway_variables.Component_Version variable">3.9</span> using the command PKIUTIL.
-Replace the &lt;<span class="code">prefix\_character</span>&gt; based on your system, @ for UNIX and # for Windows.
+6. Import your PKI certificates into Transfer CFT {{< TransferCFT/componentversion >}} using the command PKIUTIL.
+Replace the &lt;`prefix_character`&gt; based on your system, @ for UNIX and # for Windows.
     Enter: